John David Brewer

-John David Brewer HDSSc, MRIA, FRSE, FAcSS, FRSA (born 1951) is an Irish-British sociologist who was the former President of the British Sociological Association (2009–12), and has been the Professor of Post Conflict Studies in the Senator George J. Mitchell Institute for Global Peace, Security and Justice at Queen's University Belfast (2013–present), Honorary Professor Extraordinary, Stellenbosch University (2017–present) and Honorary Professor of Sociology, Warwick University (2021–present).
-He was formerly Sixth-Century Professor of Sociology at the University of Aberdeen (2004–13).
+John David Brewer HDSSc, MRIA, FRSE, FAcSS, FRSA (born 1951) is an Irish-British sociologist who was the former President of the British Sociological Association (2009–2012), and was Professor of Post Conflict Studies in the Senator George J. Mitchell Institute for Global Peace, Security and Justice at Queen's University Belfast (2013–2023), and is now emeritus Professor in the Mitchell Institute.
+He was awarded the 2023 Distinguished Service Prize by the British Sociological Association for service to British sociology.
+He is also Honorary Professor Extraordinary, Stellenbosch University (2017–present) and Honorary Professor of Sociology, Warwick University (2021–present).
+He was formerly Sixth-Century Professor of Sociology at the University of Aberdeen (2004–2013).
 He is a member of the United Nations Roster of Global Experts for his work on peace processes (2010–present).
 He was awarded an honorary doctorate in 2012 from Brunel University for services to social science.

 Background

 Born in Ludlow, Shropshire, England, in 1951, he lived in nearby Cleobury Mortimer until he went to university.
 He was Head Boy at Lacon Childe School in Cleobury Mortimer and won the British Sugar Corporation Prize for his A-Levels at Kidderminster College of Further Education.
 He played football and cricket for Shropshire schoolboys.
 He has taught in numerous universities in the UK, United States and Australia.
-He is the author and co-author of sixteen books, the editor or co-editor of a further six, as well as a contributor to numerous publications.